-*Disclaimer the Canaveral National Seashore is currently CLOSED to the public.
+*Disclaimer the Canaveral National Seashore is beginning a phased approach to reopening.
+More details here.

 The Canaveral National Seashore is the northernmost point of the Space Coast.
 This pristine national park is one of the best beaches in the United States and there’s no question why.
 Because there are no homes, condos, or hotels on this stretch of beach, you can expect to see sea turtle tracks (in season of course), undisturbed dunes, and native shorelife thriving here.
 The waves beacon surfers looking to paddle out alone, beach anglers seeking seclusion, and small groups of families in search of a crowd-free beach experience.
 Further, the Canaveral National Seashore is surrounded by the Merritt Island National Wildlife Refuge.
 Giving you another opportunity to explore native Florida, away from crowds, on your trip.
 Check out manatees and dolphins swimming in the lagoon, alligators basking in the sun, and more unique migratory and native birds than you could ever imagine.
 If you’re looking for some space in sand and sun, Canaveral National Seashore is the Space Coast Beach for you!

 From I-95: Take exit 220 onto FL 406.
 Merge onto FL-402 and follow signs to Canaveral National Seashore

 Vehicle Entrance Fee - $20.00/per vehicle (cars, mini-vans, etc..), valid for 7 days.

 Motorcycles - $15.00/per motorcycle, valid for 7 days.

 Pedestrians entering the park on foot or bicycle will pay $10 per person.
 Valid for 7 days.

 On the Space Coast, there are 72 miles of beach to social distance on.
 If you feel a beach is too busy for your taste, just keep driving and pull off at the next beach access point.
 There’s plenty of Space for you here!